 For global appearance settings, such as the colors and fonts used across your entire Metabase instance, see Customizing Metabase’s appearance.

-By default, Metabase will include a Download button on embedded questions.
-You can remove the download button by setting hide_download_button=true
+By default, Metabase will include a Download button on embedded questions, and an Export to PDF option on embedded dashboards.
+You can remove the option to download results by setting downloads=false

 in the embedding URL in the iframe’s src